NETTLE

 Taste: Sweet, bland, astringent

-Actions: Nutritive, diuretic, homostatic, astringent, anti allergenic, inflammation modulating, galactagogue, emollient
+Actions: Nutritive, diuretic, hemostatic, astringent, anti-allergenic, inflammation-modulating, galactagogue, emollient

-Constituents: Histamine, vitamins A and D, Iron, sodium, potassium, phosphorus, calcium, silica
+Constituents: Histamine, vitamins A and D, iron, sodium, potassium, phosphorus, calcium, silica, chlorophyll

 Element: Fire